mhbuehler/GenAIExamples/MultimodalQnA/docker_compose/intel/hpu/gaudi/README.md

 ```

 Note: Please replace with `host_ip` with you external IP address, do not use localhost.

+> Note: The `MAX_IMAGES` environment variable is used to specify the maximum number of images that will be sent from the LVM service to the LLaVA server.
+> If an image list longer than `MAX_IMAGES` is sent to the LVM server, a shortened image list will be sent to the LLaVA service.
+If the image list
+> needs to be shortened, the most recent images (the ones at the end of the list) are prioritized to send to the LLaVA service.
+Some LLaVA models have not
+> been trained with multiple images and may lead to inaccurate results.
+If `MAX_IMAGES` is not set, it will default to `1`.

 ## 🚀 Build Docker Images